kfpgk/libcpplog/README.md

     // Log only log level and message via stream insertion operator. logger << LogLevel::Warning << "This is a streamed warning " << myF << std::endl;

+    // You can also do this via the LogStream object in a way that is consistent with timestamp and context. logger << LogStream::logLevel(LogLevel::Warning) << "This will do the same" << std::endl;

     // Log only time stamp and message via stream insertion operator. logger << LogStream::timeStamp()
            << "My time stamped streamed log message.
 Result: "